-There are some alternatives to running the mysql_install_db script provided in the MySQL distribution:
+There are some alternatives to running the mysql_install_db program provided in the MySQL distribution:

-If you want to install MySQL on several machines with the
+To install MySQL on several machines with the same privileges, put the

 bin/mysql -u root < your_script_file

-By doing this, you can avoid having to issue the statements manually on each machine.
+This enables you to avoid issuing the statements manually on each machine.

-To re-create the grant tables, remove all the
+To re-create the grant tables, stop the server if it is running and remove the